bogdan-kulynych/she-paper/main.md

 While the original scheme was based on ideal lattices [@Gen09], van Dijk et al. proposed a new FHE scheme [@DGHV10] over the integers in 2010.
 Both these schemes follow Gentry's blueprint to achieve fully homomorphic property.
 They are known as the _first generation_ FHE.

-Both schemes produce similar "noisy" ciphertexts, where noise grows larger as more homomorphic operations are performed on a given ciphertext.
+The schemes produce similar "noisy" ciphertexts, where noise grows larger as more homomorphic operations are performed on a given ciphertext.
 When the noise reaches some maximum amount, the ciphertext becomes undecryptable.
 Following Gentry's approach, one first constructs a _somewhat homomorphic encryption_ scheme, i.e. scheme that is capable of evaluating a limited amount of homomorphic operations before the ciphertext becomes undecryptable.
 Secondly, one defines _bootstrapping_ procedure that eliminates the noise in ciphertexts (_ciphertext refreshing_).
 The procedure consists of homomorphic evaluation of the scheme's decryption circuit, which for a given ciphertext results in a different encryption of the same plaintext with reduced noise.
-Using bootstrapping, arbitrary binary circuits can be evaluated by refreshing the ciphertexts before the noise reaches a threshold.
+Using bootstrapping, arbitrary binary circuits can be evaluated by refreshing the ciphertexts before the noise reaches the threshold.
 The disadvantage of this approach is that the bootstrapping procedure is very costly to perform.

 To avoid bootstrapping, a new technique known as _modulus switching_ was introduced by Brakerski, Gentry, and Vaikuntanathan in 2012 [@BGV12].
 They proposed a _leveled_ FHE scheme, i.e. the one in which noise grows linearly with multiplicative depth of the circuit.
 Such scheme, however, has huge public key storage requirements.
 In 2012 Brakerski introduced the notion of _scale-invariance_ for _leveled_ FHE schemes [@Bra12] that allows to reduce the storage significantly.
 This technique was applied to BGV scheme [@BGV12] by Fan and Vercauteren in 2012 [@FV12] resulting in FV scheme, and was used to construct a scheme called YASHE by Bos et al. in 2013 [@BLLN13] based on work from [@LTV12].
 The mentioned schemes [@BGV12; @Bra12; @FV12; @BLLN13] as well as improved scheme by Gentry, Sahai, and Waters from 2013 [@GSW13] based on [@Bra12; @BGV12] are known as _second generation_ FHE.

 ##### Existing FHE mplementations

 One of the practical publicly available implementations of FHE is the C++ library implementing the BGV scheme [@BGV12] with certain improvements [@SV11; @GHS12a] called `helib` [@GHS12b].
-There are also less reliable proof-of-concept implementations of the variant of DGHV scheme in Sage [@CNT12], and FV and YASHE in C++ [@LN14].
+There are also experimental implementations of the variant of DGHV scheme in Sage [@CNT12], and FV and YASHE in C++ [@LN14].

 ##### Our contributions

 In this work we focus on somewhat homomorphic DGHV scheme over the integers [@DGHV10].
 We notice that DGHV supports "mixed" homomorphic operations on ciphertexts and plaintexts, which in the context of secure function evaluation allows to eliminate the need for either the client or the remote worker to encrypt all of the inputs of the algorithm, implying symmetric setting.
-We then describe a symmetric variant of the scheme as seen in [@YKPB13], and provide its usable implementation as a C/C++ library.
+We then describe a symmetric variant of the DGHV scheme as seen in [@YKPB13], and provide its usable implementation as a C/C++ library.

 Preliminaries